microsoft/Windows-AppConsult-PWALab/Manual/README.md

 }
 ```

 For the purpose of this lab, subscriptions will be saved using [**LiteDb**](http://www.litedb.org/), which is an embedded NoSQL solution.
 We won't go deep in learning how it works, because it would be out of scope for this lab.
 It's important just to understand that it's a storage solution that we're using to save all the subscriptions, so that we can reuse them later.
 In a real world scenario, you should use a more scalable solution like SQL Server, Mongo DB or Cosmos DB.
+If you want to explore the content of the database, you can use a tool like [LiteDB Explorer](https://github.com/julianpaulozzi/LiteDbExplorer).
+The database file is stored in the path **C:\ProgramData\channels.db**.
+However, it isn't required to complete the lab.

 This method uses two classes, which are stored inside the **Models** folder: